-This script hides files within images (currenlty PNG) and extracts the modified image to your disk.
+This script hides into images (currenlty PNG) and exports the modified image to your disk.

 The maximum file size that can be hidden inside an image depends on the size of the image.